-Fall 2022 Undergraduate Course Descriptions
+Spring 2025 Undergraduate Course Descriptions

 Courses

 The course numbers below are used for both Greek and Latin, except as noted.
 Please consult the Columbia and Barnard catalogues for full descriptions of all courses.
+The Department has a limited number of loaner textbooks for elementary language courses at the 1000-level.

 1101-2: Introductory language course in TWO semesters.
 This is the normal course taken by those beginning a language not previously studied; it covers all the basic grammar and gives some practice reading easy texts.